sst/guide/_chapters/create-a-dynamodb-table-in-sst.md

 {%aside%}
 Explicitly returning the attributes created is a stylistic choice intended to improve maintainability by clearly listing the exposed stacks.

 This will also allow us to reference this resource in our other stacks.

-You can learn more about sharing resources between stacks [here](https://docs.sst.dev/constructs/Stack#sharing-resources-between-stacks){:target="_blank"}.
+[Learn more about sharing resources between stacks](https://docs.sst.dev/constructs/Stack#sharing-resources-between-stacks){:target="_blank"}.
 {%endaside%}

 ### Remove Template Files